nextstrain/augur/docs/releases/migrating-v5-v6.md

 We've made this smarter - `augur export v2` now automatically detects some traits and you can specify others on the command line.
 You can also control the color options in more detail using a config file.

 We'll cover how coloring works on the [command line](#id1) and how it works in [config files](#colorings) in more detail below.

+### Traits display exactly how you want

+Previously, auspice tried to make traits and locations look 'pretty' by auto-capitalizing them and removing underscores (which were required in multi-word traits).
+Auspice no longer does this for v2 JSONS, so you'll need to ensure your traits look exactly how you want them to display in auspice.
+You can read more about that [here](#prettifying-metadata-fields).

 ---
 ## Terminology